awsdocs/amazon-connect-admin-guide/doc_source/create-contact-flow.md

 For descriptions of the available action blocks, see [Contact Block Definitions](contact-blocks.md)\.

-## <a name="w11aac11c17b7b7"></a>
+## <a name="w11aac13c21b7b7"></a>

-## Use a Template<a name="template"></a>
+## Choose a Contact Flow Template<a name="template"></a>

-The easiest way to get started creating contact flows is to use one of the templates we've provided\.
-Each template includes only those contact blocks that are pertinent to that flow\.
+Amazon Connect includes a set of nine contact flow templates\.
+Each template is for a specific scenario\.
 For example, the template for transferring to a queue contains only the appropriate contact blocks for that type of flow\.

-The following contact flow templates are available:
+When you create a contact flow, you need to choose the right template for your scenario\.
+The following contact flow templates are available\.

 | Template | When to use |